rstudio/shinyuieditor/README.md

 A visual tool for building the UI portion of a Shiny application that generates clean and human-readable code.

 The goal of the Shiny Ui Editor is to allow people to build the broad-level UI for their Shiny app without writing code.
 The editor is intended for those who may not be comfortable with the HTML-style code of Shiny's UI functions or who simply don't want to fiddle with sizes to get things laid out correctly.

+## ⚠️ `shinyuieditor` is currently in Alpha.

+It may be unstable, and the API may change.
+We're excited to hear your feedback, but please don't use it for production applications just yet!

 ## Installing